Last Updated on

 This is such an easy homemade pasta recipe.
 It’s delicious and my entire family loves it.

-This is such a simple recipe that it’s perfect for teaching little ones how to make their own homemade pasta noodles.
+A simple recipe that is perfect for teaching little ones how to make their own homemade pasta noodles.
 And they’ll totally love the experience!

 I mean, who doesn’t love to make a mess with flour while “helping” mama cook?